Medical Imaging Interaction Toolkit

 • Highly customizable and extensible

-• Supports a range of imaging modalities and file formats
+• Supports various imaging modalities and file formats

 • Requires significant computational resources

-• May require additional software or libraries for certain features
+• May require additional plugins for specific functionality

 FAQ